pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 Note:  In `Markdown.pl` and most other Markdown implementations, reference link definitions cannot occur in nested constructions such as list items or block quotes.
-Pandoc lifts this arbitrary seeming restriction.
+Pandoc lifts this arbitrary-seeming restriction.
 So the following is fine in pandoc, though not in most other implementations:

     > My block [quote].
     >